telerik/winforms-docs/dock/loading-and-saving-layouts/tutorial-saving-and-loading-layout-and-content.md

 ---
 title: Tutorial Saving and Loading Layout and Content
 page_title: Tutorial Saving and Loading Layout and Content | UI for WinForms Documentation
-description: Tutorial Saving and Loading Layout and Content
+description: Tutorial Saving and Loading Layout and Content of RadDock.
 slug: winforms/dock/loading-and-saving-layouts/tutorial:-saving-and-loading-layout-and-content
 tags: tutorial,saving,and,loading,layout,and,content
 published: True